paulkre/regl-shape/README.md

 ### Properties

-The shape's properties can be provided when the shape is being created or on the draw command.
+The shape's properties can either be passed on creation or when the shape is being drawn.

 | Property | Description | Default |
 | --- | ------ | --- |